pjottrr/googletimeline-to-qgis-converter/README.md

 # Location History to GeoJSON Converter

 This script was developed to address the challenge of visualizing Google Timeline data on maps, particularly in software like QGIS.
-Google Timeline exports are no longer directly compatible with many mapping tools, prompting the creation of this converter.
+Google Timeline exports are no longer directly compatible with many mapping tools, prompting the creation of this converter. nowadays you can export your timeline via Settings > Location > Location services > Timeline and select "Export timeline data".

 ## Purpose